AnnaFomina1997/Web_model_test/README.md

 # Blockchain platform - Multivisual

-This part of the project is responsible for BackEnd + DB
+This part of the project is responsible for BackEnd + DB.

+Link for FrontEnd + SmartContracts: https://github.com/AnnaFomina1997/ton-dapp-test

 ## Running the project